aphenriques/integral/README.md

     compiler flag: `-I/usr/local/integral`
     linker flags: `-L/usr/local/lib -lintegral`

-The library is comprised of the functions in `core.h` (`namespace integral::core`), which has a brief description for each of them.
+The library interface is comprised of the functions in `integral.h` (`namespace integral`), which has a brief description for each of them.

 Check the `samples` directory for examples.